BitGo/bitgo-cli-v2/README.md

 $ bg wallet lock
 ```

-Use this command to lock the current session wallet so funds cant leave the wallet until another unlock
+Use this command to lock the current session wallet so funds can't leave the wallet until another unlock.

 #### freeze
 ```bash
 $ bg wallet freeze -d 100
 ```

-Use this command to freeze current session wallet so funds cant leave the wallet until the freeze is over
+Use this command to freeze current session wallet so funds can't leave the wallet until the freeze is over.

 There are also additional flags you can pass in.